yuliuwen/yuliuwen.github.io/index.md

 - **2025.06, 2024.06, 2023.12, 2023.06** Institute of Logic and Cognition, Zhejiang University, China

 ### Talks
+- **2025.11** Reasons and Arguments in Artificial Intelligence (Invited talk, together with Leon van der Torre), at the international research workshop of The Weight of Reasons and Normative Reasoning.
 - **2025.06** Addressing the Right to Explanation and the Right to Challenge through Hybrid-AI: Symbolic Constraints over Large Language Models via Prompt Engineering, at the 20th International Conference on AI and Law, Chicago, America
 - **2025.06** Artificial General Intelligence and Law (Invited Talk, co-presented with Leon van der Torre), at Global Artificial Intelligence Technology Conference, Forum on Law and Artificial Intelligence, Hangzhou, China
 - **2025.03** Conceptualizations and challenges for distributed argumentation technology (Invited Talk), at Online Seminar on Computational Models of Argument (OSCMART)